JeffM-Code/PortfolioWork/ML/DevelopmentDetails/README.md

 At this stage, the problem is selected based on what I believe to be an interesting problem, whose resulting inference and predicitons I can interpret well, i.e., energy / physics problems.<br><br><br>

 # Code
-Technology stack inlcudes mainly open-source software for engineering the data and developing the model.<br><br><br>
+Technology stack includes mainly open-source software for engineering the data and developing the model.<br><br><br>

 # Data
 I normally like to use Kaggle, Huggingface or a company / business website with good, high quality data (like Elexon).<br><br><br>